bryce-mcmath/scheduler/README.md

 ## Acknowledgements

 - This project was created as part of the Lighthouse Labs curriculum although I added more to it than was required
+- I also made a [small dashboard app](https://github.com/bryce-mcmath/scheduler-dashboard) that works in tandem with this one, although it's fairly boring.
+It was just done as an exercise to use class based components